Sharon Cheng, et al. v. Toyota Motor Corporation, et al. Frequently Asked Questions

 In a class action, people called “class representatives” sue on behalf of other people who have similar claims.
 All of these people together are the “Class” or “Class Members” if the Court approves this procedure.
 Once approved, the Court resolves the issues for all Class Members, except for those who exclude themselves from the Class.

 Both sides in the lawsuit agreed to a Settlement to avoid the cost and risk of further litigation, including a potential trial, and so that the Class Members can get benefits, in exchange for releasing Toyota and Denso from liability.
 The Settlement does not mean that Toyota and Denso broke any laws or did anything wrong, and the Court did not decide which side was right.
-This Settlement has been preliminarily approved by the Court, which authorized the issuance of this Website.
+This Settlement has been finally approved by the Court, which authorized the issuance of this Website.
 The Class Representatives and the lawyers representing them called Plaintiffs’ Counsel, including Class Counsel, believe that the Settlement is in the best interests of all Class Members.

 The essential terms of the Settlement are summarized on this Website.
 The Settlement Agreement along with all exhibits and addenda sets forth in greater detail the rights and obligations of the parties are available on the Documents section of this website.
 If there is any conflict between the Long Form Notice and the Settlement Agreement, the Settlement Agreement governs.